enkidevs/curriculum/spreadsheets/introduction/common-mistakes/never-experiment-on-originals.md

 You could accidentally forget to undo just 1 number from an important cell which would give wrong calculations in the end result.

-If you want to experiment on the current sheet without worry, all you have to do is create a duplicate.
+If you want to experiment on the current sheet, all you should do is create a duplicate.

 To create a duplicate of your sheet, locate the sheet at the bottom of the screen.